mrinalsardar/tulona/README.rst

   * Profiling with `--compare` flag.
 It will produce a comparison view (side by side):

     ``tulona profile --compare --datasources employee_postgres,employee_mysql``

-* **test-connection**: To test connectivity to the databases for the datasources.
-Sample command:

-  * One or more datasources can be passed to the `--datasources` parameter separated by commas:

-    ``tulona test-connection --datasources employee_postgres,employee_mysql``

 To know more about any specific command, execute `tulona <command> -h`.